akshat151/RecipeArchive/README.md

 ## Trade-offs and Decisions

-To balance time constraints and achieve a functioning app, I made the following trade-offs:
+To balance functionality, performance, and maintainability within the given timeline, I made the following trade-offs:

-- **UI Complexity**: Opted for a straightforward and functional UI to ensure reliable app performance, postponing more complex UI features for future updates.
+- **UI Complexity**: I prioritized a straightforward, functional UI to ensure reliable performance, deferring more complex, visually rich elements to potential future updates.
+- **Image Caching with Kingfisher**: Rather than implementing a custom image downloading and caching solution, I chose to use Kingfisher.
+This decision was based on the library’s robust performance, streamlined API, and efficient handling of asynchronous image loading and caching.
+Kingfisher helped reduce development time and improve app responsiveness by handling network requests and caching seamlessly, which was essential given the image-centric nature of a recipe app.
-- **External Libraries**: Decided to avoid third-party libraries for networking and JSON decoding, using native tools instead to keep the code lightweight and maintainable.
+- **External Libraries for Networking and JSON Parsing**: Opted to stick with native libraries for networking and JSON decoding (URLSession and Codable) rather than third-party options, as these tools provided the necessary functionality without adding extra dependencies, simplifying maintenance and reducing potential for bugs.

 ## Weakest Part of the Project